kshitij3199/GSoc_Chaoss_microTask/README.md

 Microtasks for GSoC Idea: Boosting data processing in GrimoireLab

+# Microtask 0:
+Download PyCharm and get familiar with it

 # Microtask 1:

 Task: Set up Perceval to be executed from PyCharm.